 Joseph and Rose decided to record themselves singing and playing the guitar for an Intermediate Lead Guitar Class at Mountain Empire Community College.
-Joseph puts his heart and soul into the performance as his deep vocals carry the heart-wrenching tune.
-In the background, Rose strums his guitar, perfectly keeping the beat for Joseph to belt out the 1998 song.
+Joseph put his heart and soul into the performance as his deep vocals carried the heart-wrenching tune.
+In the background, Rose strummed his guitar, perfectly keeping the beat for Joseph to belt out the 1998 song.

 Set in a classroom, the performance seems to remind us of what kids often go through with bullying.
 The performers plead for a better world where kindness comes first.
 You can watch their full performance in the video below.